| Enter your email address here: |

 After over 200 man-years of NASA and contractor effort, the Agency reached the following conclusions at the end of Phase A:

-* The common orbiter/booster engine planned would have to have a lower thrust then proposed, with more used per booster, due to the need for the orbiter to have several engines instead of one or two in order to give it abort capabilities in the event of a single engine failure.
+* The common orbiter/booster engine planned would have to have a lower thrust than originally proposed, with more used per booster, due to the need for the orbiter to have several engines instead of one or two in order to give it abort capabilities in the event of a single engine failure.
 It was recommended that a 180,000 kgf engine be developed for the shuttle instead of the 230,000 kgf previously planned.

 * Lifting body configurations were not suited for the launch vehicle application, due to the required complex internal arrangement of tanks and equipment within the curving hull, difficulty of fabricating the airframe and tanks, and poor subsonic lift/drag performance.